siddharth-singh-bhadouria/CalenLink/README.md

 ### Installation Instructions

-Follow these steps to run the Fanisko Watchparty AR project locally:
+Follow these steps to run the Calenlink appointment scheduler project locally:

 1. **Clone the Repository**